Impirium/Impirium/README.md

 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me - email me: Impirium@icloud.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I just recently stepped into the world of coding.
-While I am not 100% on coding, I continue to learn on a daily basis.
+- ⚡ Fun fact: Freshman in college - Bachelor's of Cybersecurity

 <!---
 Impirium/Impirium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.